gluobe/infrastructure-2.0-workshop/Lab 5 - S3/README.md

 1. There's (almost) nothing in it!
 That'll soon change, when we upload all our memes to it.

 ### 2. Installing AWSCLI ###
 AWS has its AWS Console (which we've been working in) to access AWS via your browser, but it's also accessible via a commandline tool named AWSCLI.
-It's installed via a Python package called Pip.
+It's installed via a Python package manager called Pip.

-Do this on **both** instances. (it might already be installed on your second instance.)
+Do this on **both** instances.
+(It might already be installed on your second instance.)

 1. `pip install awscli`
     *  Install AWSCLI with the python package manager pip.